Making one of the largest purchases in your life — your own home — is exciting and overwhelming all at once.

 Finding a real estate professional you trust and who understands and respects your needs is key.
 Ask trusted friends and family members for recommendations, and then schedule interviews with a few different agents.
-Come prepared with a list of questions such as whether they’ve worked with single female buyers in the past, and how long they’ve been working in this particular real estate market.
+Come prepared with a list of questions such as how long they’ve been working in this particular real estate market.

 Ideally, your real estate agent will also be familiar with different loan programs, and will have a sense of which properties will be approved for the type of mortgage you’re using.
 For instance, FHA loans have strict appraisal requirements and USDA loans only apply in certain areas.
 If you are buying with either of those, you want an agent who knows which houses are likely to qualify under the program rules.

 You may also want to assemble a support team as you head into the process.
 Although buying a home can be thrilling and rewarding, it’s also emotionally intense.
-Having a go-to person you can vent to or ask for logistical help can make it easier.
+Having a go-to person to check out properties with you, or who you can ask for logistical help, can make it easier.

 For instance, if you can’t take off work to attend your home inspection, tag in a trusted friend or relative who can be there to ask questions and take a closer look at the property for you.
 Provide them with a list and let them know your top concerns about the house so they can help you get the answers you need.